CLSherrod/clsherrod.github.io/_posts/2026-07-08-create-dreams-without-deadlines.md

 “Make more money” is vague.

-“Earn in a way that gives me freedom and reflects what I believe” has a soul.
+“Earn in a way that gives me freedom and reflects what I believe” feels more alive” has a soul.

 The language you choose should make you want to move closer, not make you feel behind.